awslabs/time-addressable-media-store/README.md

 ### Addtional Storage

-[Version 7](https://github.com/bbc/tams/releases/tag/7.0) of the TAMS API specification introduced new functionality that allows client to choose between different "storage backends" wher available.
+[Version 7](https://github.com/bbc/tams/releases/tag/7.0) of the TAMS API specification introduced new functionality that allows the client to choose between different "storage backends" where available.

 This solution deploys with a default storage backend using a dedicated S3 bucket.